1I/ʻOumuamua

-Naming
+Name

 As the first known object of its type, ʻOumuamua presented a unique case for the International Astronomical Union, which assigns designations for astronomical objects.
 Originally classified as comet C/2017 U1, it was later reclassified as asteroid A/2017 U1 due to the absence of a coma.
 Once it was unambiguously identified as coming from outside the Solar System, a new designation was created: I, for Interstellar object.
 As the first object so identified, ʻOumuamua was designated 1I, with rules for the eligibility of objects for I-numbers and the names to be assigned to these interstellar objects yet to be codified.
 The object may be called 1I; 1I/2017 U1; 1I/ʻOumuamua; or 1I/2017 U1 (ʻOumuamua).

 The name comes from Hawaiian ʻoumuamua 'scout' (from ʻou 'reach out for' and mua 'first, in advance of'), and reflects the way the object is like a scout or messenger sent from the distant past to reach out to humanity.
 It roughly translates to 'first distant messenger'.
-The first character (not a diacritic) is a Hawaiian ʻokina, not an apostrophe, and is pronounced as a glottal stop; the Pan-STARRS team chose the name in consultation with Ka'iu Kimura and Larry Kimura of the University of Hawaiʻi at Hilo.
+The first character (not a diacritic) is a Hawaiian ʻokina, not an apostrophe, and is pronounced as a glottal stop; the Pan-STARRS team chose the name in consultation with Kaʻiu Kimura and Larry Kimura of the University of Hawaiʻi at Hilo.

 Before the official name was decided, Rama was suggested, the name given to an alien spacecraft discovered under similar circumstances in the 1973 science fiction novel Rendezvous with Rama by Arthur C. Clarke.